 Before going into detail on how to assess the response of long-term inflation expectations to structural monetary policy shocks, we present reduced form evidence suggesting that inflation expectations are an informative variable for the transmission of monetary policy.
 Canova and Gambetti (2010) use Granger-causality tests to show that short-term inflation expectations are empirically relevant for actual inflation and the policy rate from 1960Q1 to 2005Q4.
-In this section, we follow Canova and Gambetti (2010) and employ our fourdimensional system to run Granger-causality tests.
+In this section, we follow Canova and Gambetti (2010) and employ our four-dimensional system to run Granger-causality tests.
 As a result, we test the null-hypothesis that long-term inflation expectations π_t^e do not Granger-cause inflation, the unemployment rate and the interest rate, respectively.

-Two lags are selected by Bayesian (BIC) information criterion for the lag-length of the underlying VAR.2 For sake of robustness we also present the results for three and four lags as well as for the alternative shadow rates by Lombardi and Zhu (2019) and Wu and Xia (2016).
+For sake of robustness we also present the results for the alternative shadow rates by Lombardi and Zhu (2019) and Wu and Xia (2016).
 The results presented in Table 1 confirm that long-term inflation expectations could be an important variable for monetary policy analysis and should therefore not be ignored.
-In particular, the hypothesis that long-term inflation expectations can be omitted from the interest rate equation is rejected for most of the specifications.
-Similar results are obtained from the Granger-causality tests for inflation.
-By contrast, there seems to be no Granger-causality from π^e to unemployment.
+In particular, the hypothesis that long-term inflation expectations can be omitted from the policy rate or the inflation equations is rejected for most of the specifications.
+By contrast, there is no Granger-causality from π^e to unemployment.